 Explore Courses

-Updated on 16 April, 2024
+Updated on 12 September, 2024

 Germany, the largest economy in Europe and an affluent country best known for its innovations in the engineering and automobile industries, is undoubtedly a sought-after destination to settle down post studies.
-It is at the forefront of the global economy and boasts of high standards of living for its residents.

 Giants like BMW, Volkswagen, Bosch, and Siemens all find their home in this great country.
 Besides these sectors, Germany also exports a substantial volume of pharmaceuticals and food to the world.
-So it’s only natural that students very often aspire to settle and find work in Germany after they graduate.
+So it’s only natural that students very often aspire to settle and find work in Germany after they graduate.Here’s learning more about the Germany post study work visa and its key aspects for those looking to build rewarding careers and lives in the country.

 German Post-Study Work Visa

 Students who complete their studies in Germany are eligible to work in the country following graduation.
 This time is in addition to the study period specified in your German Study Visa.
 To find work related to their education, students can apply for an extended 18-month Job Seeking Visa, popularly known as a post-study work visa.
 This extra 18-month period is known as a post-study work permit in Germany.
-During these 18 months, the candidates are free to work as much as they like and pursue any job to support themselves.
+During this duration, the candidates are free to work as much as they like and pursue any job to support themselves.

 Resources for German Visa